ad-si/TaskLite/docs-source/concepts/states.md

 - `Open` - Waits to be done
 - `Closed` - Nothing left to be done

-**9 exclusive secondary states:**
+**8 secondary states:**

+They are not fully exclusive, as a task that should be reviewed is also ready.
+The info command, however, only shows the most relevant one.

-- `Asleep` - Is hidden because it's not relevant yet
+- `Asleep` - Is hidden because it's not relevant yet. \
+    E.g. the parcel can only be sent after `awake_utc`.
-- `Awake` - Has become relevant or will become soon
+- `Awake` - Has become relevant or will become soon. \
+    E.g. the parcel could be sent now.
-- `Ready` - Is ready to be done (similar to Open)
+- `Ready` - Is now ready to be done and should be started as soon as possible. \
+    E.g. the parcel should be sent now.
-- `Waiting` - It's still unclear if the task needs to be done or really has been done.
-Regular checks are necessary until situation clears up.
+- `Waiting` -
+    It is unclear if the task really has been done.
+    Regular checks are necessary until situation clears up. \
+    E.g. the parcel was sent and waiting for confirmation of receipt.
-- `Review` - It's necessary to check if the task can finally be started or if it has finally been completed.
+- `Review` - It's necessary to check if the task can finally be started or if it has finally been completed. \
+    E.g. investigate if the parcel has been sent or received.
-- `Done` - Has been done
+- `Done` - Has been done.
-- `Obsolete` - Has become obsolete or impossible to finish
+- `Obsolete` - Has become obsolete or impossible to finish.
-- `Deletable` - Not needed anymore and can be deleted (item in the trash)
+- `Deletable` - Not needed anymore and can be deleted (item in the trash).

 <!--
 TODO: Add Blocked